jitkush/calendly_backend_proto/calendly-clone/README.md

 Things you may want to cover:

-* Ruby version
+- Ruby version : ruby 3.1.3p185

-* System dependencies
+- Rails version : Rails 7.0.4

-* Configuration
+- System dependencies : N/A

-* Database creation
+- Configuration : Please install the gems before running the project

-* Database initialization
+- Database creation : rake db:migrate

-* How to run the test suite
+- How to run the test suite : bundle exec rspec path

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.) : N/A

-* Deployment instructions
+- Deployment instructions :N/A

-* ...
+- ...